 What’s the Big Deal with Big Data?

 We now have the resources to accumulate and analyze massive amounts of data.
 More data points allow us to produce better sampling techniques, more accurate analyses, less guesswork, larger-scale interventions, greater operational efficiencies, cost reductions and reduced risk.
-Big data can also lead to big risk.
+This big data can also lead to big risk.

 What Does Big Data Do?